ayonli/jsext/README.md

 If `capacity` is set, a buffered channel will be created.
 For a buffered channel, data will be queued in the buffer first and then consumed by the receiver in FIFO order.
-Once the buffer size reaches the capacity limit, no more data will be sent unless there is new room available.
+Once the buffer size reaches the capacity limit, no more data will be sent unless there is new space available.

 It is possible to set the `capacity` to `Infinity` to allow the channel to never block and behave like a message queue.

----

 **Example**